Meet Jeri

 My name is Jeri Brock.
 Originally from the mitten (Pure Michigan), I now call Texas my home.
 Other than a brief exile in Florida, I've called Texas home since 1998.

 I've been manipulating fiber via knitting, crochet, etc. since my early teen years.
 I started working wood in the late 1990's.
 My primary interests are scroll saw fretwork, intarsia, and woodturning.
-Once a friend of mine introduced me to spinning with spindles in 2009, I found a way to combine several of my interests into one business.

 I make all kinds of spindles and fiber tools, but the thing I'm best known for is the Scrolled Turk spindle, which is my original design concept.
 Don't settle for copy-cats.
 The patterns for my spindles are all hand-drawn and hand cut using a scroll saw.
 Currently available in three sizes, the cutouts not only add beauty to the spindle, they serve to lighten the spindle and improve the spin.